dentarg/auth0-blog/_posts/2018-03-16-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-3.markdown

 > **Note**: Ensure that the name of a permission is exactly the same as the corresponding scope.

-In our case,  you will add one permission for `read:books` and one for `write:books`.
-For both permissions specify the client application associated with our React application.
+In your case,  you will add one permission for `read:books` and one for `write:books`.
+For both permissions specify the client application associated with your React application.
 The final configuration should look like the following:

 ![./xxx-images/permissions.png](./xxx-images/permissions.png)

-Now let's go and define two roles for our application: *Admin*, having both permissions you've just created, and *User*, having just the `read:books` permission.
+Now let's go and define two roles for your application: *Admin*, having both permissions you've just created, and *User*, having just the `read:books` permission.
 By selecting *Roles* section and then clicking *Creating Role* button, you are asked to provide a few information about the role you want to create, as you can see in the following picture:

 ![./xxx-images/create-role.png](./xxx-images/create-role.png)